Theodo-UK/nestjs-admin/docs/custom-authentication.md

 import { Repository } from 'typeorm'

 export const adminCredentialValidator = {
-  imports: [TypeOrmModule.forFeature([User])], // will make the User repository available for injecting
   inject: [getRepositoryToken(User)], // injects the User repository in the factory
   useFactory: (userRepository: Repository<User>) => {
     // You can now return a function to validate the credentials